andresr27/devops_kubernetes_sample/study_guide.md

    Starting the new application instance.
    Performing post-deployment health checks.
 6. Pipeline Orchestration:
-   Integrate the CI and CD stages into a cohesive pipeline using your CI server or a dedicated CD tool (e.g., Spinnaker).
+   Integrate the CI and CD stages into a cohesive pipeline using your CI server or a dedicated CD tool like AWS Codebuild or Github Actions
-   Define stages like "Build," "Test," "Deploy to Staging," "Deploy to Production."
+   Define stages like "Build," "Test," "Deploy to Staging" "Deploy to Production."
    Implement approval gates for critical stages (e.g., before deploying to production).

 7. Monitoring and Rollback:
-   Implement monitoring tools (e.g., Prometheus, Grafana, ELK stack) to track application performance and health after deployment.
+   Implement monitoring tools (e.g., Prometheus, Grafana, Opensearch) to track application performance and health after deployment.
    Establish a clear rollback strategy in case of deployment failures or issues in production.
-This might involve deploying a previous stable version of the application.
-   Example using Jenkins and Ansible:
    Git: Code hosted on GitHub.

-   Jenkins:
+8. Github Actions:
-   A Jenkins pipeline is triggered on every git push.
+   Actions pipeline is triggered on every git push.
-   Build Stage: Maven build for a Java web application, producing a WAR file.
+   Build: Build the application and produce artifacts (WAR file, Docker Image)
-   Test Stage: Run JUnit tests.
+   Test: Run Unit tests and integrations tests.
-   Artifact Archiving: Archive the WAR file as a build artifact.
+   Artifact Archiving: Archive build artifacts
-   Deploy to Staging Stage: Trigger an Ansible playbook to deploy the WAR to a staging Linux server.
-   Deploy to Production Stage: (Manual approval) Trigger another Ansible playbook to deploy the WAR to production Linux servers.
-   Ansible: Playbooks define the steps to copy the WAR file, stop/start Tomcat, and configure the application on the target Linux servers.
+   Deploy to Staging: Deploy after testing and use Kubernetes rollout approach.
+   Deploy to Production: (Manual approval).
-   Monitoring: Tools like Nagios or Zabbix monitor the health of the deployed application.
+   Monitoring: Zabbix monitor the health of the deployed application, Openserach and Fluent-bit for logging.